Boris Johnson compares Putin’s World Cup to Hitler’s Olympics

 Russia is hosting the World Cup this summer and Labour MP Ian Austin said Mr Putin would use the tournament to improve Russia’s image, comparing it to when Hitler’s Germany hosted Olympics.

-Mr Johnson, appearing before the foreign affairs parliamentary committee, said he agreed with that assessment.
+Mr Johnson, appearing foreign affairs parliamentary committee, said he agreed with that assessment.

 “Your characterisation of what is going to happen in Moscow in the World Cup, in all the venues – yes, I think the comparison with 1936 is certainly right,” he replied.